Stephen F. Austin High School (Houston): Demographics

-As of 2011 the school had almost 2,000 students.
-95% of the students were of a low economic status, and 96% of the total student body were Hispanic or Latino.

 In 2007 the school had 304 12th grade (senior students).
 That year a counselor estimated that 250 of them had permission to leave Austin High during the school day, and many of those students had outside jobs.

 In 1940 less than 1% of the student body of the school was of Mexican origin.

 Campus

 In 2012 Richard Connelly of the Houston Press ranked Austin as the most architecturally beautiful high school campus in Greater Houston.
 Connelly said that "Another in the classic mode, with an entrance that just says "high school."
 And we don't mean the gate."

 Neighborhoods served by Austin

 Several areas inside the 610 Loop that are east of Downtown, including the area known as the East End, are zoned to Austin; several East End subdivisions such as the Second Ward, Eastwood, Idylwood, East View, Riverview, Forest Hill, Hampshire Oaks, Simms Woods, Houston Country Club Place, Woodleigh, Sunnylan, Broadmoor, Central Park, and some of Magnolia Park, are zoned to Austin.
 In addition a section of East Downtown is zoned to Austin.